A Dieudonn\'e theory for analytic p-divisible groups and applications to Shimura varieties: Introduction

-\end{thm} When $S=\Spa(K)$ for a non-archimedean field $K$ with completed algebraic closure $C$, the second category is equivalent to that of tuplets $(\Lb,E,f)$ where $\Lb$ is a continuous finite free $\Z_p$-linear representation of $\Gal_K$, $E$ is a finite-dimensional $K$-vector space and $f\colon \Lb\otimes_{\Z_p} C \rightarrow E \otimes_K C$ is a $C$-linear Galois equivariant map.
+\end{thm} When $S=\Spa(K)$ for a non-archimedean field $K$ with completed algebraic closure $C$, the second category is equivalent to that of tuplets $(\Lb,E,f)$ where $\Lb$ is a continuous finite free $\Z_p$-linear representation of $\Gal_K$, $E$ is a finite-dimensional $K$-vector space and $f\colon \Lb\otimes_{\Z_p} C \rightarrow E \otimes_K C$ is a $C$-linear Galois-equivariant map.
 The above result then recovers a theorem of Fargues \cite[Thm.
 0.1]{Farg19}.

-The main difficulty in proving Theorem \ref{Intro thm: extending Fargues' equivalence of categories} is to construct the map $f_{\Gs}$, starting with an analytic $p$-divisible group $\Gs$.
+We briefly describe the proof of Theorem \ref{Intro thm: extending Fargues' equivalence of categories}.
+The main difficulty, starting with an analytic $p$-divisible group $\Gs$, resides in constructing the map $f_{\Gs}$.
 Our strategy is first to construct the middle vertical map $\Gs \rightarrow T_p\Gs(-1) \otimes_{\Z_p} \G_m\langle p^{\infty} \rangle$ in the diagram (\ref{intro eq: diagram for f}), and to obtain the map $f_{\Gs}$ as its derivative at the identity.
 This is possible thanks to the following result, which is of independant interest. \begin{thm}{(Theorem \ref{thm: existence of analytic Weil pairings})} Let $S$ be a good adic space over $\Q_p$.
 Let $\Gs \rightarrow S$ be an analytic $p$-divisible group and consider its Tate module $T_p\Gs$, a $\Z_p$-local system on $S_v$.
 Then the natural Weil pairing $e$ between $\Gs[p^{\infty}]$ and $T_p\Gs^{\vee}(1)$ uniquely extends to a pairing $\widehat{e}$ of group diamonds, as in the following diagram

 \end{thm} For groups of good reduction, such pairings were already considered by Tate in his original article \cite{Tat67}.
 A related construction also appears in the work of Deninger--Werner \cite{DeningerWerner2005}\cite{Deninger2005} in the context of the $p$-adic Simpson correspondence.
 For an algebraic curve $X$ over $\cj{\Q}_p$, they associate a continuous $\C_p$-linear representation of the étale fundamental group $\pi_1(X,x)$ to certain vector bundles on $X_{\C_p}$.
 When specified to the rank $1$ objects, this yields a group homomorphism